sophiegillard/Calculator/readme.md

 It is a basic calculator with basic operators such as "+", "-", "/", "*" and "%".

+Here is the link to my calculator: https://sophiegillard.github.io/Calculator/

 ## The process
 I created all the html part in JS.
 I created the divs and the spans manually and then all the inputs/buttons are created with a loop.
 I gave a value to each input so that each buttons can directly take this value in the calculator.